 There are two main types of hearing impairment – conductive and sensorineural.

-Conductive Hearing Impairment is when sounds from outside your child’s ear have trouble getting to or going through the different parts inside the ear.
+When sounds from outside your child’s ear have trouble getting to or going through the different parts inside the ear.
 Conductive hearing impairment is usually temporary.

 Some children have only conductive hearing impairment.
 Others have sensorineural hearing impairment as well.
 This is called a mixed hearing loss.